-The purpose of testosterone testing is to evaluate the amount of testosterone in the blood.
+The purpose of testosterone testing is to evaluate the amount of the hormone in the blood.
 Testosterone levels that are outside of a normal range can cause changes to health and physical appearance.
-Measuring testosterone can be helpful in diagnosing medical conditions or monitoring a patient’s response to therapy:
+Measuring testosterone can help diagnose medical conditions or monitor your response to therapy:

-- Diagnosis: Doctors may check testosterone levels to determine the cause of a persons’ symptoms.
-Testing can help identify testosterone deficiency or an elevated level of testosterone.
-Testosterone tests may be part of assessing patients with health conditions that can affect hormone levels.
+- Diagnosis Doctors may check testosterone levels to determine the cause of your symptoms.
+Testing can help identify deficiency or an elevated level of testosterone.
+Tests may be part of assessing if you have health conditions that can affect hormone levels.

-- Monitoring: Monitoring is how doctors follow a patient’s health over time.
-In people who have had abnormal testosterone tests in the past, follow-up testing may be used to track their testosterone levels.
+- Monitoring This is how doctors follow your health over time.
+If you have had abnormal testosterone tests, follow-up testing may be used to track your testosterone levels.

-Testosterone tests can also be used to monitor the health of transgender men.
-Transgender men are people who were assigned female at birth but identify as male.
-Some transgender men may choose to take hormone therapy to change their physical appearance to match their gender identity.
+Testosterone tests can also monitor the health of transgender men who were assigned female at birth but identify as male.
+Some transgender men may take hormone therapy to change their physical appearance to match their gender identity.
 Doctors may monitor testosterone levels in this group of men to ensure testosterone levels are maintained at a certain level.

 What does the test measure?